FluentValidation/FluentValidation/docs/built-in-validators.md

 * `{Digits}` – Total number of digits in the property value
 * `{ActualScale}` – Actual scale of the property value

-Note that this method contains an additional optional parameter `ignoreTrailingZeros`.
+Note that the 3rd parameter of this method is `ignoreTrailingZeros`.
 When set to `true`, trailing zeros after the decimal point will not count towards the expected number of decimal places.

-By default, this is set to `false`.
+Example:
+- When `ignoreTrailingZeros` is `false` then the decimal `123.4500` will be considered to have a precision of 7 and scale of 4
+- When `ignoreTrailingZeros` is `true` then the decimal `123.4500` will be considered to have a precision of 5 and scale of 2.